 The Quantitative section had 14easy, 7medium and 5 difficult questions.

 This section was of easy to moderate level with very few difficult questions.
 This time the majority of the questions were from Ratio and Mixtures and Algebra.
 There were 6 questions of Algebra and out which 3 – 4 were doable.
 5 questions were from Ratio and Mixture and out of that 4 were easy.
 Geometry had 3 questions and they were of mixed difficulty level.
 One question was from Coordinate Geometry and it was easy whereas the only question from logarithm was of moderate type.
 The paper had 2 questions each on Profit & Loss, Percentage and Time & Work and they were easy to solve.
 There were 2 questions of Permutation Combination and were of moderate level.
 There was one question each of Time, Speed and Distance and Number System.
 The question of TSD was easy whereas the question of Numbers was of moderate type.

-A good student could have scored 90+ percentile by attempting 17 questions with approx. 80 % accuracy.
+A good student could have scored 90+ percentile by attempting17- 18questions with approx. 90% accuracy

-The overall feel of the paper was moderate, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
-AR and DI had mostly moderate or difficult level questions, thus selection of questions was important.
-As far as Quant is concerned most of the questions were from Algebra, Numbers & Geometry and since most of the questions were easy or moderate, thus selection of easier and doable questions was important.
-For verbal section, one should have good reading skills as there were 5 RC’s and questions were based on paragraph summary also in which reading skills were requisite.
-Moreover, questions like sentence rearrangement and misfit require analysis and tricks to answer.
+The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
+AR and DI were comparatively difficult in this paper.
+As far as Quant is concerned it was easier than DI and most of the questions were from Arithmetic, Algebra, Number system and Geometry.
+For verbal section, one should have good reading skills as there were 4 RC’s and also a few questions based on paragraph summary.
+One must focus on contextual vocabulary as well to understand and score well in RC passages.
+Knowledge of critical reasoning fundamentals is also required to score well in RCs.
+Moreover, questions like sentence rearrangement and misfit require analysis and knowledge of tricks to answer the questions.